 Schedule ahead of time

-The gym I belong to does not have childcare, so this makes working out very difficult.
-The only time I can make a class is when husband gets home from work and I can take the last class they offer.
+The gym I belong to does not have childcare, so this makes working out very difficult since I am with my kids all day.
+The only time I can make a class is when husband gets home from work or early in the morning.